 Removing checkout fields in WooCommerce is one of the fastest ways to simplify your store’s checkout and reduce cart abandonment.

-Every unnecessary field you ask customers to fill out adds friction to the buying process and gives them another reason to leave.
+Every extra field you ask customers to fill in adds friction and gives them another reason to leave.

-In this guide, we will show you how to remove checkout fields in WooCommerce using a WordPress plugin without any code.
+In this guide, we will show you how to remove checkout fields in WooCommerce without any code using a WordPress plugin, with a custom PHP method for the classic checkout, and the correct way to remove fields on the newer Checkout Block.

 Table of Contents